1 / 10

 What we really like, though, is the simplicity of the dashboard layout.
 While most carmakers these days are trying to cut down the number of physical switches and buttons by using touch-sensitive panels or working various functions - like ventilation controls, for instance - into the infotainment system, the Scala is much more traditional, and it’s all the better for it.
 Physical dials and buttons are much easier - and therefore less distracting - to use on the move, and all of the Scala’s are logically placed, well marked and easy to operate at a glance.

-"The Scala's standard suspension does a really good job.
+"The Skoda Scala's standard suspension does a really good job.
 It has a soft, forgiving set-up that keeps life impressively comfortable and cosseting, and that’s regardless of whether you're crawling along craggy urban streets or steaming along motorways. "

-Despite the impressive comfort, there’s still enough control in the suspension to keep the body from bouncing up and down too much on undulating country roads, or from leaning over too much in bends, making the car feel secure and tidy.
+Despite the Skoda Scala's impressive comfort, there’s still enough control in the suspension to keep the body from bouncing up and down too much on undulating country roads, or from leaning over too much in bends, making the car feel secure and tidy.

 Okay, it's not the sharpest-handling hatchback you'll ever drive - a Ford Focus will provide plenty more thrills for keen drivers - but its mixture of civility and security is arguably more important, and certainly worth the trade-off.